FnMartha/ecommerce-django/README.md

 # E-Commerce
-Responsive Ecommerce website using Django and React with Paypal integration
+Ecommerce website using Django and React

 # Using
 * Python